-All products in the SLA5800 Series product line employ an internal State Machine to govern the operational mode of the device.
+All products in the SLA Series product line employ an internal State Machine to govern the operational mode of the device.
 One particular operational mode is the Safe Mode (a.k.a. the Safe State).
-For MFC(s), Safe Mode stops the interface controller and forces the valve actuator to a define state.
+For MFC(s), Safe Mode stops the controller and forces the valve actuator to a defined state (see section Valve Safe Mode).
 By default, the valve actuator will be closed.
 The state of the actuator in Safe Mode can be configured in the Valve Actuator object, parameters [0x96-1-21] and [0x96-1-22].

-The device will be in Safe Mode when anyone of the following conditions exist:
+The device will be in Safe Mode when any of the following conditions exist: